This book is also available as a first edition.View first edition

 - With an introduction by Adam Thirlwell.

-- Down the Rabbit Hole was shortlisted for the Guardian First Book Award 2011 and the Oxford-Weidenfeld Translation Prize 2012.
+- Down the Rabbit Hole was shortlisted for the 2011 Guardian First Book Award and the 2012 Oxford-Weidenfeld Translation Prize.

 - Read And Other Stories publisher Stefan Tobler’s thoughts on Juan Pablo Villalobos’ Guardian First Book Award shortlisting and the unprecedented success of And Other Stories’ first year of publishing here.